Homemade Sourdough Pancakes

-This Homemade Sourdough Pancakes recipe makes delicious, healthy fermented pancakes with the use of a sourdough starter.
+This homemade sourdough pancakes recipe makes delicious, healthy fluffy pancakes with the use of a sourdough starter.
+Bonus, you can make these with a fed or unfed starter.

 A typical Saturday morning ritual has always been a day to make pancakes, have an extra cup of coffee, and spend half the morning in our pj’s.
 What is not to love about a day that starts slow?
 Having a batch of pancakes to look forward to especially when you can use your sourdough starter to create a healthier fermented pancake is even better.

-These pancakes are so simple to make and with the use of baking soda in the recipe; you can make these Homemade Sourdough Pancakes with having fed your starter or not.
-I do opt to take my sourdough starter out of the fridge the night before that way it is fermented, fed and ready to use the next morning.
-I love all the benefits of using a fermented starter.
-However if I have forgotten to take it out the night prior and it has happened, I will still make this recipe.
-That of course is if I have enough sourdough starter in the fridge without it needing to be fed.
+These pancakes are so simple to make and with the use of baking soda in the recipe; you can make these homemade sourdough pancakes with having fed your starter or not.
+I do opt to take my sourdough starter out of the fridge the night before that way it is active, bubbly and ready to use the next morning.

 Directions